 How quickly can I go home?

 If you and your baby are well following the birth, you may go home directly from our birthing centre.
 You will be seen by a midwife the following day.
 If, however, we have any concerns following the birth, you will be advised to stay on our post-natal ward.
 If you do have any concerns when you leave hospital, please contact your midwife or call our Maternity Advice Line on 0115 9709777.
 The advice line is open 24/7 and is manned by our friendly midwives.

 National outcomes for healthy women and babies at low risk of complications

 First baby: birth planned in Sanctuary Birth Centre

 - 995 per 1000 babies are born healthy.

-- 62% women have a normal birth.
+- 62% women have a birth with no intervention.
 38% have medical intervention

 Second baby, third or fourth: birth planned in Sanctuary Birth Centre

 - 998 per 1000 babies are born healthy